Simple Steps Checklist for Moms Preparing for Maternity Leave at Work

 You can write an email or a phone message.
 The important elements of this message are communicating that you will be away from work, and for how long and providing an alternative contact person at work.

-Checklist of Things to Do Last Day at Work Before Maternity Leave
+Last Day Checklist Before Maternity Leave

 1. Clear Your Desk off Personal Items

-One of the things you need to do on the last day before maternity leave is clear your desk.
-Ensure you keep away or carry home personal items from your desk such as photos, décor, etc. Mark this off your leaving for maternity leave checklist when you remove sentimental items.
+One of the things you need to do on the last day before maternity leave is clear sentimental items off your desk.
+Clearing your desk before maternity leave starts is important especially if someone else will be using your desk or office.
+Ensure you keep away or carry home personal items from your desk such as photos, décor, etc.

 2. Leave an Out-of-Office Maternity Leave Message/ Email

-Before leaving work the last day to start your maternity leave, send out an out-of-office message.
+Before leaving work the last day , send out an out-of-office message.
 Let your clients and work contacts know that you will be unreachable for a specified period of time and offer alternative contacts for them.
 Check to make sure your message is sent on your last day before maternity leave.

 You may need to write to your colleagues as well.
-Not every employee you work with will be aware that you will be proceeding for leave, especially if you work in a big company.
-It will hence help to also internally let your colleagues know you will be away for a specified period of time.
+Not every employee you work with will be aware that you will be proceeding for maternity leave, especially if you work in a big company.
+It will hence help to internally let your colleagues know you will be away for a specified period of time.

-3. Bid Your Colleagues Farewell Last Day before Maternity Leave
+3. Bid Your Colleagues Farewell

-4. Clear With HR Last Day before Maternity Leave
+4. File Paperwork & Clear With HR

+Before leaving the office, be clear with HR on maternity issues , document all records needed and have a maternity leave plan with your HR.
 You should be on the same page with your HR regarding your maternity leave dates and benefits before you start your maternity leave.
-It is an important part of the maternity leave at work checklist.

-Simple Out of Office Message/Email for Maternity Leave (Templates/Examples )
+Simple Templates/Examples for Maternity Leave Message/Email

 • “I’m on extended leave for maternity until [state date].
 Contact so-and-so for [specify work issue]”